What is Connecting Country?

 - Community engagement through education events, an active website and volunteer involvement.

-- The implementation of a long-term shire-wide annual monitoring program for birds, arboreal mammals and vegetation.
+- The implementation of a long-term shire-wide annual monitoring program for birds, arboreal mammals, reptiles, frogs, and vegetation.

-- Providing support for our 30 local Landcare and Friend groups.
+- Providing support for our 30 local Landcare and Friends groups.

 Since 2010, Connecting Country has worked with over 200 landholders and groups to enhance more than 8000 hectares of habitat.
 We have run annual education events for many years, to which over 1000 people attended in 2014-15.
 We continue to monitor over 490 nest boxes and more than 50 bird survey sites.